Terms & Conditions

 - Maintain punctuality for each scheduled session, and to not rearrange scheduled sessions without prior negotiation and agreement (unless due to illness, adverse weather conditions or a force majeure such as Co-vid).

-Conduct deemed likely to bring the school, it’s staff or students, or ITEC into disrepute.
+- Conduct deemed likely to bring the school, its staff, students, or the awarding body into disrepute.

 - Any breach of the school’s Terms and Conditions, or Code of Ethics, Conduct and Practice.